CervidSunset/CervidSunset.github.io/README.md

         placePond: function() {
           this.state = 'idle';

-          // Grab the exact real-world coordinates from the AR depth sensor let arPosition = this.reticle.getAttribute('position');
+          // Ask the 3D engine directly for the physical coordinates let arPosition = this.reticle.object3D.position;
           this.targetPos = {x: arPosition.x, y: arPosition.y, z: arPosition.z};

           // Move the 3D Pond to the physical surface